andreeadv/Line-follower/README.md

 ## Introduction

 Welcome to the LFL Line Follower Project!
-This project was an exciting endeavor undertaken by our team, LFL, consisting of Dinu Andreea-Violeta, Marin Iulian and me, during our Robotics class.
+This project was an exciting endeavor undertaken by our team, LFL, consisting of Ungureanu Maria-Antonia, Marin Iulian and me, during our Robotics class.
 The goal was to design and build a line-following robot that could navigate a track with precision and speed.
 We combined engineering skills and creative problem-solving to construct a robot that not only meets the technical requirements but also showcases our innovative approach.

 ## Project Overview 🌟